Extension of the Topological Abel-Jacobi Map for Cubic Threefolds: Introduction

 There is a real analytic map called the \textit{topological Abel-Jacobi map} (cf. \cite{YZ_TAJ} and \cite{Zhao})

-which agrees with Griffiths' Abel-Jacobi map when the vanishing cycles are algebraic and its restriction to $\text{Hdg}(T)$ is holomorphic.
+generalizing Griffiths' Abel-Jacobi map and its restriction to $\text{Hdg}(T)$ is holomorphic.
 Here $J_{\prim}(X)$ is the primitive intermediate Jacobian of $X$ in the middle dimension.
 We ask

-\begin{question} Does the topological Abel-Jacobi map \eqref{Intro_eqn_TAJ} extend to Schnell's compactification of $T_v$? \end{question} Note Schnell's compactification of \'etale space of integral VHS depends on the choice of completion of the base, so to answer Question \ref{Question_TAJext}, we should also specify compactification of $U$.
-Of course, we have a canonical choice: the projective space $(\mathbb P^N)^*$
+\begin{question} Does the topological Abel-Jacobi map \eqref{Intro_eqn_TAJ} extend to Schnell's compactification of $\mathcal{T}_v$? \end{question} Note Schnell's compactification of $\mathcal{T}$ depends on the choice of completion of the base, so to answer Question \ref{Question_TAJext}, we should also specify compactification of $U$.
+Of course, we have a canonical choice: the projective space $(\mathbb P^N)^*$.
 To approach these questions, we start from $\dim (X)=3$, and when $X$ is a hypersurface in $\mathbb P^4$.
 The minimal degree for this question to be interesting is $3$: a cubic threefold.